MedDataMuse/MedDataMuse/README.md

 ## ✨ Why Partner With Me?

-### My objective is clear: helping you ask the right questions, collect the right data, and draw the right conclusions to advance medical science.
+### I will make sure you ask the right questions, collect the right data, and draw the right conclusions to advance medical science.
 **I will assist you to:**

 * **Design** your study to get meaningful answers.